 “The death of a family member or close friend is difficult.
 In addition to the grief of personal loss, those close to the deceased may also have to make a number of pressing decisions about the affairs of the deceased person.
 All of this can be stressful on those who are left behind.”

-Wills and Estates in Saskatchewan – Public Legal Education Association of Saskatchewan (PLEA)
+Death and Estates – Public Legal Education Association of Saskatchewan (PLEA)

 The Public Legal Education Association of Saskatchewan (PLEA) was incorporated in 1980 as a non-profit, non-government organization that exists to educate, inform and empower through law-related education.

 Information on administering the estate of someone who’s died, burial permits, autopsy report or report of coroner, death registration, stillbirth certificate and death certificates.